DeepikaAdi/ec2metadata-role-assumption/README.md

 # Quick Start

-Ensure that `~/.aws/credentials` holds your IAM profiles with keys and secrets.   **See note about the default profile**
+Ensure that `~/.aws/credentials` holds your IAM profiles with keys and secrets: https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html
+**See note about the default profile**
 ```
 ./setup.sh
 make daemon